 This reserve is part of Vert Wood and adjoins our Park Corner Heath reserve.
 Though mostly covered with conifers at present, it is being converted to broadleaf coppice, open woodland, heathland and bracken - habitats that are best for woodland butterflies.

-The Rowland Wood reserve was purchased in 2010 to extend the small Park Corner Heath reserve which had become the only known Small Pearl-bordered Fritillary site in the South East England.
+The Rowland Wood reserve was purchased in 2010 to extend the small Park Corner Heath reserve which had become the only known Small Pearl-bordered Fritillary site in South East England.
 More habitat was urgently needed to strengthen their population and to encourage dispersal back into other areas.

 This is being achieved by creating sunny, flower-rich habitats through widening rides and replacing conifer plantation with broadleaf coppice, open heathland, grassland and bracken areas.
 By spring 2011, the Small Pearl-bordered Fritillary was already breeding in the new habitat.